DaleOrders/AWS-Study-Notes/README.md

 - DAX supports write-through.
 If you write data to DynamoDB, you can use the DAX SDK.
 DAX will handle that data being committed to DynamoDB and also storing that data inside the cache.
 - DAX is not a public service and is deployed within a VPC.
-Anything that uses that data many times will benefit from DAX.
+Any application that uses DAX will also need to be deployed in that VPC.
 - Any questions which talk about caching with DynamoDB, assume it is DAX.
+- If you need strongly consistent reads or if your application uses reads infrequently, then DAX may not be best.

 ### 1.18.7.
 Amazon Athena

 - You can take data stored in S3 and perform Ad-hoc queries on data.
-Pay only for the data consumed.
+Pay only for the data consumed and the storage of the object in S3.
 - Start off with structured, semi-structured and even unstructured data that is stored in its raw form on S3.
 - Athena uses **schema-on-read**, the original data is never changed